 Funded opportunities are advertised on the school website as they become available.
-Some funding opportunities are restricted to UK or EU citizens.
-Funding for this programme for overseas postgraduate students is limited.
+Some funding opportunities are restricted to UK citizens.

 Further information on funding for prospective UK, EU and international postgraduate students.

 An upper second-class honours degree (or international equivalent) or a lower second-class honours degree (or international equivalent) with a master's degree in a subject relevant for the proposed research.
-For an MD you must hold an MBChB.
+To register for an MD you must hold an MBChB.

 Applicants must have identified two potential supervisors who are willing to support the research proposal.

 See international equivalent qualifications on the International Office website.